 Do you want to reduce household spending?
 A report by Digital Finance Analytics revealed close to 1 million people are suffering from mortgage stress in Australia.
 921,000 households are struggling to make their mortgage repayments and keep up with everyday expenses like groceries and bills.

 The report also found that 54,000 households will be at risk of 30-day mortgage defaults over the next 12 months.
 Putting them at risk of court judgements or potentially losing their home.

-Are you looking for ways to reduce your household spending?
-A review by the Australian Institute of Family Studies found Aussie household spend most of their money on housing, utilities, transport and food.
+A review by the Australian Institute of Family Studies found Aussie households spend most on housing, utilities, transport and food.
 Here are a few ways you can tighten your budget in these areas.

 Save on Transport Costs

 A car is essential for most Australian families, but the costs associated with owning a car have been identified as one of the biggest expenses for the average Australian household.
 Luckily there are some simple things you can try to reduce these costs.